yuriyward/NewName/AI.md

   │ ├─ constants.ts # Constants for PDF analysis and rendering
   │ ├─ pdf-analysis-pipeline.ts # PDF upgrade analysis pipeline orchestrator Coordinates PDF analysis: extraction → title/description → rename decision → filename generation Parallels the image analysis pipeline structure for consistency
   │ ├─ pdf-canvas-utils.ts # Canvas conversion utilities for PDF rendering Converts OffscreenCanvas to PNG blobs with quality settings
-  │ ├─ pdf-context-merger.ts # PDF context merger for combining analysis from multiple pages Creates enhanced context for filename generation based on extracted titles and descriptions
+  │ ├─ pdf-context-merger.ts # PDF context merger for combining analysis from multiple pages Creates enhanced context for filename generation based on extracted titles and descriptions SECURITY: Titles and descriptions are AI-generated by our own model (pdf-title-description.ts) and do not need sanitization.
+Only untrusted inputs (filenames, URLs) need sanitization.
   │ ├─ pdf-page-extractor.ts # PDF page extraction and preparation for image analysis High-level coordinator that combines rendering and preparation stages Lower-level rendering pipeline: - pdf-page-renderer.ts: Core MuPDF rendering (document → pixmap → canvas) - pdf-canvas-utils.ts: Canvas conversion (canvas → PNG blob) - Internal extractPdfPages: Orchestrates page rendering with timeouts
   │ ├─ pdf-page-renderer.ts # Core PDF page rendering to OffscreenCanvas Handles MuPDF rendering pipeline: document → page → pixmap → PNG → canvas
   │ ├─ pdf-rename-decision.ts # PDF-specific Phase 2: Rename Decision Decides if a PDF should be renamed based on extracted title and content Separate from image pipeline to properly handle document titles
   │ ├─ pdf-renderer.ts # PDF renderer public API with file validation Exports main entry point for rendering PDF files to images
   │ ├─ pdf-title-description.ts # PDF-specific Phase 1: Extract exact titles and detailed descriptions from PDF pages This is separate from image analysis - PDFs only Analyzes both pages to find document titles and gather comprehensive context
   │ └─ types.ts # Type definitions for PDF analysis pipeline
-  ├─ text-analysis/ # 9 files
+  ├─ text-analysis/ # 15 files
   │ ├─ constants.ts # Text analysis constants for language detection and summarization.
 These values define thresholds and limits for AI processing.
   │ ├─ filename-builder.ts # 6 exports
+  │ ├─ filename-generation-prompts.ts # Prompt building logic for filename generation.
+Constructs structured prompts that guide AI models to generate appropriate filenames.
+SECURITY: URL sanitization is applied to page context URLs.
+Other page context fields (title, heading) are already sanitized in buildBaseContextDescription.
+  │ ├─ filename-generation-types.ts # Type definitions for filename generation.
+Shared types used across generation, validation, and prompt modules.
+  │ ├─ filename-generation-validator.ts # Validation logic for filename generation responses.
+Ensures generated filenames meet structural and quality requirements.
   │ ├─ filename-generation.ts # Filename generation module using Chrome's Prompt API.
 This module generates new filename stems based on content analysis.
 It only runs AFTER the decision module determines that renaming is needed.
+SECURITY: All untrusted inputs (page context, summary) are sanitized via shared utilities.
   │ ├─ language-detection.ts # 2 exports
-  │ ├─ pipeline-orchestrator.ts # Note: This file uses console.log() instead of debugLogger.log() for operational logs.
-Reason: Offscreen documents don't have storage access, so debugLogger.setEnabled() fails.
-AI processing logs are diagnostic/operational and should always be visible.
-We still use debugLogger.warn() and debugLogger.error() for warnings/errors.
+  │ ├─ pipeline-orchestrator.ts # Note: Offscreen contexts cannot persist debug settings, so we route all operational logs through offscreenLogger which is always enabled inside the offscreen document.
+Higher-severity warnings/errors still use the same logger so we have a single output path.
   │ ├─ prompt-helpers.ts # Shared utilities for Prompt API integration across decision and generation modules.
 These helpers provide common functionality for session management, availability checks, and response parsing.
+SECURITY: All untrusted inputs (filenames, content summaries) are sanitized to prevent prompt injection attacks.
+  │ ├─ rename-decision-prompts.ts # Shared prompt text for the rename decision workflow.
+  │ ├─ rename-decision-types.ts # 3 exports
+  │ ├─ rename-decision-validation.ts # 1 export
   │ ├─ rename-decision.ts # Rename decision module using Chrome's Prompt API.
 This module decides whether a filename needs renaming by analyzing its quality against the file content.
 It uses a separate JSON schema focused purely on the decision logic, independent of filename generation.
+SECURITY: All untrusted inputs (filenames) are sanitized to prevent prompt injection.
   │ ├─ telemetry.ts # 6 exports
-  │ └─ text-summarization.ts # Note: This file uses console.log() instead of debugLogger.log() for operational logs.
-Reason: Offscreen documents don't have storage access, so debugLogger.setEnabled() fails.
-AI processing logs are diagnostic/operational and should always be visible.
-We still use debugLogger.warn() and debugLogger.error() for warnings/errors.
+  │ └─ text-summarization.ts # Note: Offscreen contexts cannot persist debug toggles, so we log via offscreenLogger which is always enabled.
+This keeps operational telemetry available even when storage APIs are blocked.
   ├─ image-analysis-handler.ts # Offscreen image analysis request handler Handles image file reading, preparation, and AI analysis pipeline
   ├─ main.ts # Offscreen document initialization with media analysis handlers ├─ media-analysis-handler.ts # 1 export